TEALSK12/teals-minecraft/README.md

   7. Now go to the
     [`teals-minecraft` release page](https://github.com/TEALSK12/teals-minecraft/releases) and hit
     the "Draft a new release" button.
-Enter the new release tag, ensure that the target branch is `master`, enter the title (just use the version number).
+Enter the new release tag, ensure that the target branch is `master`, enter the title (for example, "v1.1.0").
 Finally add the changelog items in the description.
 After this, drag the release archives (`tealsmc-X.Y.Z-eclipse.zip` and `tealsmc-X.Y.Z-intellij.zip`) to the upload area.
 Finally, hit the "Publish release" button.
-  8. In your local clone, go to the `site/` directory (Run `make site` if you don't have one), and update the `downloads.html` file to reflect the new latest release.
-Move the prior latest release into the prior releases section, and add the new release and description.
-  9. Bump the version in the `version.txt` file in the project root.
+  8. Bump the version in the `version.txt` file in the project root.
-  10. Start a new release section in `CHANGELOG.md`.
+  9. Start a new release section in `CHANGELOG.md`.

 ----